-How to Extract Meeting Action Items into Notion Tasks Automatically
+How to Extract Meeting Action Items into Notion Tasks Automatically (Mac, 2026)

 meeting action items Notionextract tasks from meeting notesNotion meeting tasksmeeting minutes to doNotion task automation

-How to Extract Meeting Action Items into Notion Tasks Automatically
+How to Extract Meeting Action Items into Notion Tasks Automatically (Mac, 2026)

 Do you read back through your meeting notes after every call, hunting for "wait, whose job was that?" and typing each one into Notion by hand?

 While you're typing, the next meeting starts.
 Put it off, and a week later you're asking "hey, what happened with that?"
-Every meeting adds another round of this manual transcribing and another chance to miss something.
+Every meeting adds another round of manual transcribing — and another chance to miss something.

 Here's the good news: that hand-copying and those dropped tasks can almost entirely go away.
-If you record the meeting, AI can pull out the "things to do" (the action items) right alongside the minutes.
+If you record the meeting, AI can pull the "things to do" (the action items) right alongside the notes.
+This article walks through the shortest path to turn meeting action items into working Notion tasks — without hitting Notion AI's plan walls, without inviting a bot into your call, all on your Mac.

-Confusing "Decisions" with "To-Dos"
+Confusing "decisions" with "to-dos"

 MeaningWhat was agreed onWhat someone will do next

-ExampleWe'll switch to the new flow next monthTanaka writes the new flow's manual
+Example"We'll switch to the new flow next month""Tanaka writes the new flow's manual"

 StateAlready settledNot done yet

-Needs taskingNoYes (with owner & due date)
+Needs tasking?NoYes (with owner & due date)

 • Who: the owner